kleenkanteen/twitter-clone/README.md

 - Nice looking icons with react-icons
 - Nice looking website with a blue and white theme
 - Centered navbar

+What I learned:
+- That react state updates are asynchronous which can be a problem if you want to read a state right after updating it
+- How much of a pain pagination is using the intersection observer api and how little info exist online on it for react + firebase
+- SQL is better than noSQL for most data, which is probably relational

 # Deploy Instructions